 Proving a negative can be very difficult.
 I therefore find it very frustrating when someone declares something and (overtly or more usually by implication) challenges me to either disprove them or therefore agree with them!
 Arggghhhh!
 Want to claim something?
 Then it is up to you to prove it!
 Depending on your exact interpretation of negative, positive, prove, and so on there will be exceptions to this but even if it is an exception you need to acknowledge that it is an unusual position and then show why what you are talking about is an exception to the rule.

 Argument avalanches.
 I try to avoid discussing anything significant with people who like to list multiple reasons.
 I find it tiresome.
 They often seem to think that because the list is long the argument is better.
-Whether they are correct or not this seems wrong to me in most cases (although sometimes if it is a very grey area I can understand that you need a compelling weight or reasons to make it the "least-worst" choice).
+As far as I know this is not a truth in logical analysis.
+If it is a very grey area I can understand that you need a compelling weight or reasons to make it the "least-worst" choice: but this is an exceptional situation and if I were basing my judgement on this I would flag up that I felt it was such a rare situation and justify the approach I were using.
 And from the days when I had not learnt to avoid arguments like this I remember that people guilty of this would often ignore any successful disproofs of items on their list and simply keep producing more list items: Meaning that if I had not found a way to escape then years later we could still be on the bus working through the list.
 Daft!